Heart and double-lung transplant recipient sharing his story to inspire others

 BIRMINGHAM, Ala.
-(WIAT) — A 17-year-old who received a double lung and heart transplant is now 19 and gearing up for his sophomore year at UAB.
+(WIAT) — At 17 years old, Cooper Pierce received a double-lung and heart transplant.
+Now, he is 19 and gearing up for his sophomore year at UAB.

 Pulmonary hypertension requires the heart to work harder to pump blood to the lungs.
 It’s not common in young people.
-Only about 40 people receive double lung transplants a year.
+Only about 40 people a year receive double-lung transplants.

 After the misdiagnosis, Pierce said he was glad to finally understand what he was up against.